jjmelancon/massmusicconvert/README.md

 scan for files
 select by file type
-check for ffmpeg on linux
+check for ffmpeg on linux, mac, & windows
 either convert alongside (easy), or parallel into a new directory (medium)
 actually pass commands to ffmpeg
 guided interface
 parallel directory headaches
+probably working on windows

 ### need to do:

-get it working on windows
+check ffmpeg directory on win32 for spaces
 verify macos compatibility
 figure out bitrate selection issues
-create command line argument interface
 build proper gui (tkinter?)
 implement features
 standalone windows executable